Conservation Practices Roadside Signs

 Give the gift of recognition

 Purchase these signs for your own farm, or for your neighbor!
 If you don’t personally know a farmer you would like to buy a sign for, simply check “Deliver these signs to a farmer of the Conservation District’s choice.”
 Your local Conservation District will give them as a gift on your behalf to a farmer who exemplifies one of the best instances of this practice.
-To learn more about any of the conservation practices we are promoting, visit vacd.org/conservation-practices.
+Learn more about the promoted conservation practices.

 Placement and storage considerations: